eXascaleInfolab/clubmark/README.md

 ## Overview

-The benchmark executes specified applications (clustering algorithms) on the specified or generated input datasets (networks), measures execution statistics and evaluates accuracy of the results using specified measures.
+The benchmark executes specified applications (clustering algorithms) on the specified or generated input datasets (networks, graphs), measures execution statistics and evaluates quality (including accuracy) of the results using specified measures.
 Clubmark is a general-purpose modular benchmarking framework specialized for the clustering (community detection) algorithms evaluation.
 The generic functionality is based on [PyExPool](https://github.com/eXascaleInfolab/PyExPool) multiprocess execution pool and load balancer.

 Generic properties:
 - Data preprocessing (synthetic networks generation, shuffling, etc.);